pzhaojohnson/rnacanvas.embedded/README.md

 This will inject the `RNAcanvas` app object constructor into the global scope.

-<b>Downstream code must wait for the script to be fully loaded
+<b>Downstream code must wait for the script to load
 before the</b> `RNAcanvas` <b>app object constructor can be used.</b>

 Things like jQuery's `.ready()` method can accomplish this.